Learn what a registered agent is and what they do.

 Better yet, many businesses choose to utilize professional registered agent services.
 The benefits of using a registered agent service include:

-In summary, aside from sole proprietors, all business owners must appoint a registered agent.
+In summary, all businesses that must register with the state are required to appoint a registered agent.
 A registered agent is a person or entity that receives official correspondence from the Secretary of State and service of process on behalf of your business.
+Without a registered agent, your business risks receiving a default judgment in legal proceedings due to missed communications.

 A registered agent receives service of process (notifications of a legal action) and correspondence from the Secretary of State on behalf of a business.

 You can change your registered agent by going to your state’s Secretary of State and completing the appropriate form.
+Some states charge a small fee for this.
 You should also notify your current registered agent that you are switching from them (whether it is an individual or a professional service).
-Don’t forget to also update your registered agent address.
+Don’t forget to also update your registered agent address and any internal paperwork, such as your operating agreement or corporate bylaws.

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.